aashish90939/Tuberculosis-Prediction-Based-on-Chest-X-Rays-with-tensorflow/README.md

 ## Getting Started

-To get started with this project, reading of `Project-Report.pdf` (aout 15 page in maximum) is highly recommendable before approaching the code.
+To get started with this project, reading of `Project-Report.pdf` (about 15 page in maximum) is highly recommendable before approaching the code.